MHLoppy/CBP-Launcher/README.md

 - Move CBPLauncher.exe location away from CBPSetupGUI.exe to reduce user error from misreading instructions (target v0.8-v0.9)
 - Option to load archived versions of CBP (target v0.8-v0.9)
 - Minimal translations of essential portions only of CBP Setup GUI and CBP Launcher (target v0.8-v0.9)
+- Select loading of secondary CBP files individually, rather than as group (target v0.8-v0.9)
 - Complete translations of all text in CBP Setup GUI and CBP Launcher (target: when the multi-lingual multi-national RoN community gets off its collectively lazy ass and contributes)
 - Load / unload Workshop mod alongside local mod files (wishlist)